swisspol/Go-Bridge/README.md

 2) Go code is not built with bitcode when building for iPhone

-3) Go code fails to build for iOS Simulator on i386
+3) Go code fails to build for iOS Simulator on i386 (the Xcode project is therefore configured to only use it in 64 bit mode)

 ```
 /Users/pol/Downloads/Tests/go-1.5.1/pkg/tool/darwin_amd64/link -o $WORK/command-line-arguments/_obj/exe/a.out.a -L $WORK -L /Users/pol/Downloads/Tests/go-1.5.1/pkg_cross/iPhoneSimulator_i386 -extld=/Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/bin/clang -buildmode=c-archive -buildid=a5117489b1092eae5e08f28729578dbb1167953c $WORK/command-line-arguments.a